SuperOfficeDocs/superoffice-docs/user-guide/en/document/screen/index.md

 ### Type subject here

-Enter here the text to be used as a heading for the document.
-This is the text that is displayed in section tabs and reports where the document is listed.
+Enter the text to be used as a heading for the document (the text that is displayed in section tabs and reports where the document is listed).

 ### Language